-Perhaps the most frequently asked questions regarding IT are how much it costs and how much should I charge.
+Perhaps the most frequently asked question regarding IT support is, “How much does it cost?”

 How much to charge for IT services per hour?

 In the UK, approximately £120/hour is the highest hourly rate.
-In the US, general support could cost around $200 per hour.
+While in the US, general IT support won’t exceed $200/hour.

 How to ensure your pricing is appropriate

-While working out an hourly rate based on your skills and the market is a good place to start, your price should reflect much more than a simple hourly fee.
+However, if you’re still looking at this from a broad brush perspective and just need to work out an hourly rate based on your skills quickly, the general market is a good place to start, but your price should reflect much more than a simple hourly fee.

 Before setting your IT support services fees, consider the following questions: